googleapis/google-api-python-client/docs/auth.md

 # Authentication Overview

 This document is an overview of how authentication, authorization, and accounting are accomplished.
 For all API calls, your application needs to be authenticated.
 When an API accesses a user's private data, your application must also be authorized by the user to access the data.
-For example, accessing a public Google+ post would not require user authorization, but accessing a user's private calendar would.
+For example, accessing public API data would not require user authorization, but accessing a user's private calendar would.
 Also, for quota and billing purposes, all API calls involve accounting.
 This document summarizes the protocols used by Google APIs and provides links to more information.

 ## Access types